tendermint/fundraising/docs/How-To/api/README.md

 ## gRPC-gateway REST Routes

 To test out the following command line interface, you must set up a local network.
 By simply running `make localnet` under the root project directory, you can start the local network.
-It requires Ignite CLI, but if you don't have Starport set up in your local machine, see this [install Starport guide](https://docs.ignite.com/#install-starport) to install it.
+It requires Ignite CLI, but if you don't have Ignite CLI set up in your local machine, see this [install Ignite CLI guide](https://docs.ignite.com/#install-starport) to install it.

 * [Params](#Params)
 * [Auctions](#Auctions)